 The rubella rash can look like many other viral rashes.
-So doctors usually confirm rubella with the help of laboratory tests.
+So health care providers usually confirm rubella with the help of lab tests.
 You may have a virus culture or a blood test, which can detect the presence of different types of rubella antibodies in your blood.
-These antibodies indicate whether you've had a recent or past infection or a rubella vaccine.
+These antibodies show whether you've had a recent or past infection or a rubella vaccine.

 Lifestyle and home remedies